saicharan7755/Algonive_Project_RLE-Compression-Program/README.md

 ## 🙏 Acknowledgments

 - Developed as part of an internship project for **Algonive**
-- Inspired by classic data compression algorithms and educational resources
+- Inspired by  a classic data compression algorithms and educational resources